JesseHerrick/gravatar-api/README.md

 [![Dependency Status](https://gemnasium.com/JesseHerrick/gravatar-api.png)](https://gemnasium.com/JesseHerrick/gravatar-api)

 # Using the Gem
-gravatar-api was designed to use the Gravatar API properly for easy use in web applications (and whatever else you want!).
+gravatar-api was designed to use the Gravatar API properly for easy use in [web applications](http://gravatar.jessegrant.net/) (and whatever else you want!).

+If you want to see an example of web app source code using gravatar-api check out [this.](https://github.com/JesseHerrick/gravatar-api-example)

 Examples:
 ```ruby